fluca1978/fluca1978.github.io/about.md

 typos and false-friends ahead!
 I will write in italian stuff that does make sense only in such language, i.e., localized material, but not technical stuff.

-As of today, I've merged all the content of my previous blog into this one, so this is the right place to read on.
+I've merged all the content of my previous blog into this one, so this is the right place to read on.
 However, converting different post formats made most of them hard to read, especially for code and indentation, so please be patient while reading old blog posts.